SaicharanKandukuri/SaicharanKandukuri/README.md

 ### Hi there 👋 I’m SaicharanKandukuri - aka Zman-1x1

-- 🔭 I’m currently working on unix and computers
+- 🔭 I’m currently working on unix and computers.
-- 🌱 I’m currently everything😄
+- 🌱 I’m currently learning everything😄.

 <!--
 **SaicharanKandukuri/SaicharanKandukuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.